GooFit/GooFit/docs/documentation.md

 the same parameters, as in two Gaussians with a common mean.
 It also stores the position of the event variables, sometimes called observables, within the event array passed to the evaluation function; this is the argument `fptype* evt`.
-The ParameterContainer also contains any constants and normalisation factors used within the PDF's normalisation or evaluation.
+The ParameterContainer also contains any constants and normalization factors used within the PDF's normalization or evaluation.

 Since each class will contain its 4 arrays of information, these arrays are populated by the constructor of a PDF class; in particular, the constructor should call `registerParameter`